thunderbird/developer-docs/add-ons/updating/historical-overview/legacy-to-modern.md

 If the window of interest is not supported by WebExtension APIs, it is not detectable through WebExtension APIs and the detection code has to live inside an Experiment.

 The following example is based on the [Activity Manager Experiment Example](https://github.com/thunderbird/webext-examples/tree/master/manifest\_v2/experiment.activityManager).
-Its background script triggeres the Experiment to register a global window listener, which manipulates the window of interest:
+Its background script triggers the Experiment to register a global window listener, which manipulates the window of interest:

 ```javascript
 await browser.ActivityManager.registerWindowListener();